 (i) Early disbursements.
 (1) Except as provided in paragraph (i)(2) of this section, the earliest an institution may disburse title IV, HEA funds to an eligible student or parent is—

-(i) If the student is enrolled in a credit-hour program offered in terms that are substantially equal in length, 10 days before the first day of classes of a payment period; or
+(i) If the student is enrolled in a credit-hour program offered in terms that are substantially equal in length that is not a subscription-based program, 10 days before the first day of classes of a payment period;

-(ii) If the student is enrolled in a credit-hour program offered in terms that are not substantially equal in length, a non-term credit-hour program, or a clock-hour program, the later of—
+(ii) If the student is enrolled in a credit-hour program offered in terms that are not substantially equal in length, that is not a subscription-based program, a non-term credit-hour program, or a clock-hour program, the later of—

 (A) Ten days before the first day of classes of a payment period; or

-(B) The date the student completed the previous payment period for which he or she received title IV, HEA program funds.
+(B) The date the student completed the previous payment period for which he or she received title IV, HEA program funds; or

+(iii) If the student is enrolled in a subscription-based program, the later of—

+(A) Ten days before the first day of classes of a payment period; or

+(B) The date the student completed the cumulative number of credit hours associated with the student’s enrollment status in all prior terms that the student attended under the definition of a subscription-based program in 34 CFR 668.2.

 (2) An institution may not—

 (i) Make an early disbursement of a Direct Loan to a first-year, first-time borrower who is subject to the 30-day delayed disbursement requirements in 34 CFR 685.303(b)(5).
 This restriction does not apply if the institution is exempt from the 30-day delayed disbursement requirements under 34 CFR 685.303(b)(5)(i)(A) or (B); or